-- Your total annual cash compensation is \$60,000 or more and you choose not to enroll in Group LTD coverage (or the IDI Plan, if you are eligible), or - You enroll in Group LTD coverage but are denied benefits under the plan, - You do not elect Group LTD but enroll in IDI coverage and are denied disability benefits, or - You are not on approved additional leave as a reasonable accommodation under the Accommodating Disabilities and Temporary Work Restrictions Policy.
+Your total annual cash compensation is \$60,000 or more and you choose not to enroll in Group LTD coverage (or the IDI Plan, if you are eligible), or

+- You enroll in Group LTD coverage but are denied benefits under the plan, - · You do not elect Group LTD but enroll in IDI coverage and are denied disability benefits, or - You are not on approved additional leave as a reasonable accommodation under the Accommodating Disabilities and Temporary Work Restrictions Policy.
 For details, go to me@jpmc > HR Policies> Leaves of Absence > Short-Term Disability

-These benefits include subsidized medical and dental coverage, vision benefits, basic life insurance (and other life insurance, if enrolled at the time of your disability), group legal, and pay credits under the Retirement Plan through the earlier of the first 24 months of receiving LTD benefits or December 31, 2019.
-You will not receive any pay credits under the Retirement Plan after December 31, 2019.
+These benefits include subsidized medical and dental coverage, vision benefits, basic life insurance (and other life insurance, if enrolled at the time of your disability), and group legal.